Austin condos and townhomes offer buyers a range of options beyond the traditional standalone house.

 Both will have Homeowner’s Associations and HOA fees, which range in coverage from yard maintenance, community maintenance, common insurance, some utilities, etc.

-When you buy a home that is part of a building or a complex, you need to pay close attention to the details beyond just the purchase of your individual unit or dwelling.
+When you buy a home in Austin that is part of a building or a complex, you need to pay close attention to the details beyond just the purchase of your individual unit or dwelling.
 Everyone who buys into the building or complex will be bound by the rules of an ownership agreement, which governs how all of the owners in the building or complex share responsibility for the public or shared areas of the building or complex.

 As mentioned, when it comes to HOA’s, these agreements can be quite extensive, depending on what sort of amenities the complex offers, and the amount of outdoor space and landscaped areas that need maintaining.
 These agreements can also govern things like parking, use of shared spaces, bringing guests to a pool area or a gym, etc. Whether you’re looking at a condo or a townhouse in Austin, make sure to get a copy of the agreement and consult with your agent or Austin Realtor® before making a decision.